shsagir/play-area-sync/docs/secrets.md

 reviewed:    2016-07-22
 title:       Using secure App secrets
 naviTitle:   App secrets
-lead:        App secrets provide a secure storage for all the credentials your App needs to run.
+lead:        App secrets provide a secure storage and access method for all the credentials your App needs to run.
 group:       deployment

 keywords: